TheBevyFlock/bevy_cli/docs/src/cli/configuration/reference.md

 - Type: boolean or array of strings
 - Default: true for web release builds, false for web dev builds and native builds
 - Note: Whether or not to use [`wasm-opt`](https://github.com/WebAssembly/binaryen?tab=readme-ov-file#wasm-opt) to optimize the web binary.
-The specific flags to be used can be passed as array of strings or `true` can be passed to use default options.
+The specific flags to be used can be passed as array of strings or `true` can be passed to use default options (`--strip-debug` and `-Os`).